March 2025 - Intercultural calendar

 - 14 March: Purim - Judaism

 - On this day, a Purim carnival is held and children wear costumes.
-It commemorates the deliverance of the Persian Jews from the plot of Haman, the vizier of King Xerxes, to exterminate them.
+It commemorates the deliverance of the Persian Jews from the plot of Haman, the vizier (official) of King Xerxes, to exterminate them.
 Haman wanted to choose the day of the genocide by lot (pur).
 The Book of Esther is read in the synagogue, and it is customary for children to use a noisy rattle, a Purim grogger, to blot out the name of the evildoer Haman.
-Today, Purim also commemorates the Holocaust.
+It is customary to give small packages of food or gifts to friends, family or those in need.

 - 14 March: Holi - Hinduism